Iskander Makhmudov: Economic Council of Russian and French Enterprises

 In 2011, both Makhmudov and his business partner Bokarev replaced Gennady Timchenko as head of the Economic Council of Russian and French Enterprises.

 Aeroexpress

-Makhmudov owns 17.5% of Aeroexpress.

-Aeroexpress provides rail transportation services between Moscow and surrounding airports (Sheremetyevo, Domodedovo, and Vnukovo).
+Makhmudov owns 17.5% of Aeroexpress, which provides rail transportation services between Moscow and surrounding airports (Sheremetyevo, Domodedovo, and Vnukovo).

 Russian Railways JSC owns 50% of Aeroexpress.
-In November 2012, it was reported that Russian Railways intends to sell half of its shares (25% ownership in Aeroexpress) to TransGroup AS Ltd.
+In November 2012, it was reported that Russian Railways intended to sell half of its shares (25% ownership in Aeroexpress) to TransGroup AS Ltd.

 CSKA Team Ownership

 "According to some [Russian] media, President of the Ural Mining and Metallurgical Company ("UMMC") Makhmudov bought a controlling stake in the football club CSKA."

 International Space Services

 Russia's Federal Space Agency (Roskosmos) plans to coordinate international space activities with other national space agencies, such as the European Space Agency.

 Many companies within Russia already work in the foreign market space.
 International Space Services, which is owned by Ural Mining Company, sells Zenit-operated launches from Baikonur.
 Baikonur, formerly known as Leninsk, is a city in Kyzylorda Province of Kazakhstan that is rented and administered by the Russian Federation.